JasonCraftsCode/dynamodb-datamodel/README.md

 DynamoDB-DataMode is composed of several components that can be used on their own and are used by the higher level components like Fields and Model.

+Core:

+- [Fields](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/fields.html) - Typed based Fields used in the Model schema to support mapping the model data to and from the table data.
+- [Index](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/index.html) - Classes that represents Global or Local Secondary Indexes associated with a table.
+- [Model](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/model.html) - Class that uses the model schema and fields to map model data, updates and conditions to the table attributes and maps the table data back to the model.
+- [Table](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/table.html) - Class the represents the Table and wraps table actions.

+Helpers:

 - [Condition](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/condition.html) - Contains methods to build complex condition expressions.
 - [ConditionExpression](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/conditionexpression.html) - Contains methods to build complex condition expressions.
 - [ExpressionAttributes](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/expressionattributes.html) - Class to hold the condition, key condition and update expressions attribute names and values.
-- [Fields](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/fields.html) - Typed based Fields used in the Model schema to support mapping the model data to and from the table data.
-- [Index](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/index.html) - Classes that represents Global or Local Secondary Indexes associated with a table.
 - [KeyCondition](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/keycondition.html) - Contains the method to build sort key conditions for Table.query.
 - [KeyExpressionAttributes](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/keyconditionexpression.html) - Help class used to build the key condition expression.
-- [Model](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/model.html) - Class that uses the model schema and fields to map model data, updates and conditions to the table attributes and maps the table data back to the model.
-- [Table](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/table.html) - Class the represents the Table and wraps table actions.
 - [Update](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/update.html) - Contains the methods to build any update expression.
 - [UpdateExpression](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/updateexpression.html) - Help class used to help build update expressions.